 What is ENT?

-Most commonly known as ENT, the medical specialty Otorhinolaryngology focuses on the diagnosis and treatment of a wide range of disorders relating to the ear, nose, neck, and throat.
-Clearly, otorhinolaryngology is quite a mouthful, which is why you commonly hear these experts referred to as ENT specialists.
+Most commonly known as ENT, otorhinolaryngology is a medical specialty that focuses on diagnosing and treating a wide range of disorders affecting the ear, nose, throat, and neck.
+Because otorhinolaryngology is quite a mouthful, you commonly hear these experts referred to as ENT specialists.

-Furthermore, otorhinolaryngology can trace its origins all the way back to the 19th century, when it was first discovered that there was a multitude of systems in the head, nose, throat, and neck that were all connected.
-As far as medical specialties go, it is generally known as the oldest in the U.S.
+Furthermore, otorhinolaryngology dates to the 19th century, when it was first recognized that the head, nose, throat, and neck comprise interconnected systems.
+Among medical specialties, it is generally regarded as the oldest in the U.S.

 Why Should Someone See an ENT Specialist?

-Keeping your ear, nose, and throat in good working order is crucial to your body’s overall function and to your health.
-Issues that may lead to you seeking out an ENT specialist run the gamut.
-From sleep and breathing issues to hearing issues, to balance issues, there are many reasons to seek out the medical care of an ENT physician.
+Keeping your ear, nose, and throat in good working order is crucial to your overall health and function.
+Issues that may lead someone to seek an ENT specialist range widely.
+From sleep and breathing issues to hearing and balance problems, there are many reasons to seek medical care from an ENT physician.

 Common Conditions Diagnosed and Treated by an ENT Specialist